jalenng/Dont-Set-CA-on-Fire/DSCoF/README.md

 This repository contains all the source code and assets for our SCEhacks 2021 "Code for California" hackathon project.

 ## Inspiration
 We wanted to create something that anyone could understand, and we wanted to make it interactive.
 Our goal was to encourage social and behavioral changes by educating and bring awareness to issues.
 Ultimately, we decided on making a game, as we saw it as a fun and unique way to realize our goals.
+Specifically, we decided to focus on the wildfire crisis as it is something we have had first had experience with and believed there is a lack of knowledge about the severity of the issue

 ## What it does
 Our project is a game that quizzes and educates players on wildfire trivia.